 2004 Freshmen Analysis

 Institutional Effectiveness Reports

-These comprehensive reports, submitted to the Commission on Higher Education (CHE) annually, include information about program, general education, and program assessment.
+These comprehensive reports, submitted to the Commission on Higher Education (CHE) annually, include information about the program, general education and program assessment.

 State Accountability Reports